 Rachel Reeves prepares benefit fraud crackdown in Budget

-Rachel Reeves is set to extend a crackdown on benefit fraud, aiming to raise £1.2 billion to help balance the books in her upcoming Budget.
+Rachel Reeves will extend a benefit fraud crackdown, aiming to raise £1.2 billion for her upcoming Budget.

 This would involve revaluing 2.4 million top-tier council tax properties, with payments deferrable until death or sale to prevent forced disposals.